tensorchord/openmodelz-docs/pages/comparison.md

 Besides this, you could also use [Gradio](https://www.gradio.app/) or [Streamlit](https://streamlit.io/) to create a web interface on OpenModelZ.

+And, OpenModelZ could **automatically scale your deployments based on the load, no matter what framework you use**.

 ## vs. AWS SageMaker

 AWS SageMaker is great, but complex.
 There are tens of concepts to learn and understand before you can deploy your model.